 About one out of three people with gallstones develop symptoms or problems.
 Symptoms are more likely to develop in smokers and women who have had a lot of babies.
 Symptoms include:

 - Biliary colic.
 This is a severe pain in the upper abdomen.
 The pain is usually worst to the right-hand side, just below the ribs.
-It is caused by a stone that gets stuck in the cystic duct.
+It is caused by a stone that becomes stuck in the cystic duct.
 This is the small tube that takes bile from the gallbladder to the bile duct.
-The gallbladder then squeezes (contracts) hard to dislodge the stone, and this causes pain.
+The gallbladder then squeezes (contracts) hard to dislodge the stone and this causes pain.
 The pain eases and goes if the gallstone is pushed out into the bile duct (and then usually out into the gut), or if it falls back into the gallbladder.

 Pain from biliary colic can last just a few minutes but, more commonly, lasts for several hours.
 A severe pain may only happen once in your lifetime, or it may flare up from time to time.
 Sometimes less severe but niggly pains occur now and then, particularly after a fatty meal when the gallbladder contracts most.

 - Inflammation of the gallbladder.
 This is called cholecystitis.
 This can lead to infection in the gallbladder.
-Symptoms usually develop quickly and include abdominal pain, high temperature (fever), and being generally unwell.
+Symptoms usually develop quickly and include abdominal pain, high temperature (fever) and being generally unwell.
 You will normally be admitted to hospital and have your gallbladder removed soon if you develop this problem.
 See separate leaflet called Cholecystitis which provides more details.

 How are gallstones diagnosed?

 In many cases your symptoms, combined with tenderness in the upper right side of your tummy (abdomen), will alert the doctor that this is likely to be gallstones.
 However, tests are sometimes needed to rule out other conditions such as stomach ulcers, irritable bowel syndrome and tumours.
-Ultrasound scan and blood tests are the most common investigations done.
+An ultrasound scan and blood tests are the most common investigations done.
 Other investigations including different types of scans may sometimes be required.